AbdurahmanHaydar/medicalDataReact/README.md

 ## Guide :

-Backend needs to be running, go here for installtion instructions: https://github.com/AbdurahmanHaydar/medicalDataDjango
+Backend needs to be running, go here for installation instructions: https://github.com/AbdurahmanHaydar/medicalDataDjango

 Make sure you have Nodejs and Npm installed locally.